whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-04-13-agile_pair_trio.md

 - **Live Share**:
   - [ ] Actively participates in Live Share sessions with teammates.
   - [ ] Shares the editor and communicates effectively during coding sessions.
-  - [ ] Uses Live Share to debug or pair program in real time.
+  - [ ] Use Live Share to debug or pair program in real time.

 - **Commits**:
   - [ ] Makes frequent, meaningful commits with descriptive messages.